 How Bad Is It?

-In 2010, scientists named the lionfish one of the top 15 threats to global biodiversity.
+In 2010, scientists named the lionfish invasion one of the top 15 threats to global biodiversity.
 That means lionfish are capable of completely changing an entire ecosystem.
 And they have.
 In some places, lionfish have reduced native fish populations by 80 percent.
 How is that possible?

 Lionfish don’t act like some other predators, which eat a lot all at once and then don’t hunt for several days.
 Lionfish never say no to food.
 They can eat one to two fish per minute.
-Over a year, this works out to hundreds of thousands of fish eaten by lionfish.
+Over a year, this works out to hundreds of thousands of fish eaten per acre just by lionfish.

-They feed mostly on small fish.
-Yet, lionfish can wipe out entire groups of crustaceans, such as shrimps, too.
+While they feed mostly on small fish, lionfish can wipe out entire groups of crustaceans, such as shrimps, too.

 They also eat the young of larger fish.
 This makes it hard for some endangered or threatened species, like the Nassau grouper, to rebuild its population.
 This is especially true when the grouper is already competing with lionfish for living space on reefs.

 A lionfish swims near a mangrove forest.